blue-sky-r/sunrise-sunset/README.md

   - cons:
     - not easy implementation

-* dawn switch:
+* dark/dusk sensitive input:
   - pros:
     - location independent
     - can handle also special cases like sun eclipse, heavy clouds during the day
   - cons:
-    - requires hw modification (add photosensitive element LDR)
+    - requires hw modification (add photosensitive LDR element)
-    - requires fw extension (OpenWRT package)
+    - requires fw extension (OpenWRT package to setup sensitivity etc)

-Here is the implementation of  "real-time sunsrise/sunset calculator"
+This is the implementation of  "real-time sunrise/sunset calculator"

-### implementation
+## implementation

 Implementation is based on R code [sun.info.R](https://rdrr.io/cran/HelpersMG/src/R/sun.info.R).
 This R implementation looks very precise (within a few minutes) while complexity of the code is not high.